Monthly Archives: November 2009

 >Phil Jones Missed The Point

 >NOTE: I changed the title to reflect the content of the post.
-When the CRU Email Search Engine…http://www.eastangliaemails.com/search.php…was introduced last week, I searched for “watts”, since I’m a regular contributor of guest posts at WUWT, to see if any of … Continue reading
+When the CRU Email Search Engine… http://www.eastangliaemails.com/search.php …was introduced last week, I searched for “watts”, since I’m a regular contributor of guest posts at WUWT, to see if … Continue reading

 >Happy Thanksgiving